mgooisu/RPG-Co-Master/README.md

 <h2> Chapter</h2>
 Users can create semi-permanent objects that are related to only a section of the capaign. e.g collections of encounters tied to certain events/ares, area or arc specific characters or anything that would only be interacted with in a section of the campaign.
 <h2> Session </h2>
 Users can create objects that only exist in the context of a single session.
-E.g. Encounters, short-term characters ect.
+E.g. Encounters, short-term characters ect